smallhand/crawler_ted/README.md

 # crawler_ted
+## Purpose
-crawler the transcript of the TED video
+* crawl the transcript of the TED video, and then output to a text file